IRRC Institute Research Award: Post-Modern Portfolio Theory

 - Robert Jackson, Jr., Professor of Law and Director, Program on Corporate Law and Policy at Columbia Law School

 - Erika Karp, Founder, CEO and Chair of the Board at Cornerstone Capital

 - Nell Minow, Governance Expert and Columnist, Huffington Post.

 Biographies of the judges are available here.

 This research competition has rapidly become a prominent award garnering significant attention amongst the investment community, academia and policymakers.
 It highlights innovative research focused on the nexus between real world economy activity and investment theory.
-Last year, the winning research was covered by major media outlets including The Wall Street Journal, The New York Times and CNBC
+Previous winning research has been covered by major media outlets including The Wall Street Journal, The New York Times and CNBC.

 1$10,000 is awarded for each winning paper.
 If there are multiple authors, the award will be divided evenly between each author.
 Each award recipient is fully responsible for all applicable taxes.